Nextdoor/git-change/git-change.rst

     is a timestamp of as a floating point number expressed in seconds since the epoch.
 In this case the change branch must be manually deleted and the change creation must be retried.

-    Create a new change and upload to Gerrit.
-Creating a change is the default operation, so omitting the subcommand causes git-change to behave as if "create" had been specified.

 update [-r|--reviewers=] [--cc=] [-b|--bug=] [--skip=]